core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 That is, even though the servers would produce the same plain CoAP responses when replying to two different Deterministic Requests, those will result in different protected responses to each respective Deterministic Request, hence in different cache entries at the proxy.

-Thus, given a plain group request, a client needs to reuse the same set of ETag Options, in order to send that group request as a Deterministic Request that can actually produce a cache hit at the proxy.
+Thus, given a plain group request, a client needs to reuse the same set of ETag Options in order to send that group request as a Deterministic Request that can actually produce a cache hit at the proxy.
 However, while this would prevent the caching at the proxy from being inefficient and unnecessarily redundant, it would also limit the flexibility of end-to-end response revalidation for a client.

 ### Validation of Responses # {#chap-sec-group-caching-validation}